wangguodong-f/paho.mqtt.cpp/README.md

 PAHO_BUILD_DEB_PACKAGE | FALSE | Flag that configures cpack to build a Debian/Ubuntu package
 PAHO_WITH_MQTT_C | FALSE | Whether to build the bundled Paho C library

 Enabling `PAHO_WITH_MQTT_C` builds and links in the Paho C library using compatible build options.
-If this is enabled, it passes the `PAHO_WITH_SSL` option to the C library, and also sets the options `PAHO_HIGH_PERFORMACE` and `PAHO_WITH_UNIX_SOCKETS` for the C lib.
+If this is enabled, it passes the `PAHO_WITH_SSL` option to the C library, and also sets the options `PAHO_HIGH_PERFORMANCE` and `PAHO_WITH_UNIX_SOCKETS` for the C lib.
 These can be disabled in the cache before building if desired.

 In addition, the C++ build might commonly use `CMAKE_PREFIX_PATH` to help the build system find the location of the Paho C library if it was built separately.

 ### Build the Paho C++ and Paho C libraries together

-The quickest and easiest way to build Paho C++ is to buid it together with Paho C in a single step using the included Git submodule.
+The quickest and easiest way to build Paho C++ is to build it together with Paho C in a single step using the included Git submodule.
 This requires the CMake option `PAHO_WITH_MQTT_C` set.

 ```
 $ git clone https://github.com/eclipse/paho.mqtt.cpp
 $ cd paho.mqtt.cpp
-$ git co v1.5.1
+$ git co v1.5.2

 $ git submodule init
 $ git submodule update